Bailee Madison

-Bailee Madison (born October 15, 1999) is an American actress and singer.
-Beginning as a child actress and later expanding to mature roles and horror, her accolades include three Young Artist Awards, with nominations for a Critics' Choice Movie Award and a Saturn Award.
+Bailee Madison (born October 15, 1999) is an American actress.
+She started as a child actress and later expanded to mature roles and into the horror genre.
+Her accolades include three Young Artist Awards, with nominations for a Critics' Choice Movie Award and a Saturn Award.

-Born in Fort Lauderdale, Florida, Madison began acting at just two weeks of age, appearing mostly in television commercials for the first few years.
-Her film debut, as May Belle Aarons in the fantasy drama Bridge to Terabithia (2007), brought her early praise.
-She gained wider acclaim for starring in the war drama film Brothers (2009), for which she was nominated for the Critics' Choice Movie Award for Best Young Performer.
-She had commercial success with starring roles in the comedies Just Go with It (2011) and Parental Guidance (2012), though the critical reception of these films was mostly negative.

-Madison transitioned to television in ensuing years, first with recurring roles in The Haunting Hour: The Series (2010–2012), as young Snow White in Once Upon a Time (2012–2016), and as a teenager with multiple mental health issues in the drama series The Fosters (2014–2015).
-She played the leading roles of Hillary Harrison in Trophy Wife (2013–2014) and Grace Russell in Good Witch (2015–2021).
-Madison gained further praise and resurged her status as a scream queen with her leading role as Imogen Adams in the HBO Max slasher horror series Pretty Little Liars (2022–2024), a spinoff of the eponymous original series.
-She subsequently debuted her solo music career with the release of the pop single "Kinda Fun" (2024).
+She is best known for her roles as a child actress in hit films like Bridge to Terabithia, Just Go with It, and Parental Guidance, as well as her television roles in Good Witch and Pretty Little Liars: Original Sin.

 Early life

 Madison was born in Fort Lauderdale, Florida, to Patricia Riley (née Williams) and Daniel Hotte.
 The youngest of seven children, she has four brothers and two sisters.
-Her elder sister, Kaitlin Vilasuso, is also an actress.
+Her elder half sister, Kaitlin Vilasuso, is also an actress.
 She has Canadian citizenship through her father.

 Madison began her career when she was two weeks old, appearing in an Office Depot commercial.
 Since then, she has appeared in several national commercials for major companies including Disney, SeaWorld, and Cadillac.